If you’re wondering where to find the best Christmas lights in Savannah, I can help!

-I’ve included a map at the end of the post in case you want to try a self-guided tour.
+I’ve included a map at the end of the post in case you want to drive around to see some of the best light displays in the area (and beyond).

 Pinnable image showing two Savannah GA Christmas lights scenes with text overlay saying Where to Find the best Christmas Lights in Savannah